nirvanalab/100-days-of-code/log.md

 **Thoughts:** Adding bullet functionality was easy.
 Struggled with including the canvas & image and resizing the components to place in front of the gun.

+### Day 2: May 29,2018

+**Project** : Jagadam (Unity)

+**Today's Progress**: Added ammunition logic for the guns and added enemy robots with corresponding animation.

+**Thoughts:** : Pretty straightforward.
+The navmesh agent for the player didn't work as expected.
+Had to pass in OVRCameraRig instead of Player GameObject.

 **Link(s) to work**
 1. [Jagadam](https://github.com/nirvanalab/Jagadam)